 *Katie McWatt was born on this date in 1931.
 She was an African American Community Activist, Educator, and administrator.

-From Minneapolis, Minnesota Kathleen Ann Curry was the daughter of an auto mechanic from a farm near Hastings, Minnesota.
+From Minneapolis, Minnesota, Kathleen Ann Curry was the daughter of an auto mechanic from a farm near Hastings, Minnesota.
 As a child, she was the only Black girl at her school and was often subjected to racial slurs.
 In the first grade, she was followed home by a group of white children who threatened to lynch her.
-The support of her parents and especially her grandmother who told her she would "make chicken soup" of the children threatening her gave her strength.
-It was these experiences that opened her path to activism; she once said, “I had a great desire then to change people...
+The support of her parents and especially her grandmother, who told her she would "make chicken soup" of the children threatening her gave her strength.
+These experiences opened her path to activism; she once said, “I had a great desire then to change people...
 It starts very early."

 She was inducted into the DFL Women's Hall of Fame, won an NAACP Lifetime Achievement Award, and was named a 2007 Volunteer of the Year by the Lawyers Professional Responsibility Board.
 From her 1960s battles against housing discrimination to the 21st-century struggle to add three University Avenue stations along the planned Central Corridor light-rail line, McWatt had a near-legendary standing in the capital city's African American community.